 The Dugong MOU, as noted above, covers a single species across 46 Range States and territories and operates in a single language.
-The Dugong Secretariat is run out of the CMS office in Abu Dhabi.342 The Dugong MOU is staffed by a P4 Programme Officer, a P2 Programme Officer, and an Administrative and Finance Assistant.343 These full-time staff are supported by an Executive Coordinator (0.33 P5 FTE) and another P2 Programme Officer (0.5 FTE).
-When fully content/uploads/2016/06/ACCOBAMS MOP6 Res6.2.pdf.
+The Dugong Secretariat is run out of the CMS office in Abu Dhabi.358 The Dugong MOU is staffed by a P4 Programme Officer, a P2 Programme Officer, and an Administrative and Finance Assistant.359 These full-time staff are supported by an Executive Coordinator (0.33 P5 FTE) and another P2 Programme Officer (0.5 FTE).
+When fully staffed, the core budget is slightly more than USD600,000.360 In addition, these staff submitted proposals to conduct on-the-ground conservation projects, receiving a UWD5.88 million grant.361 In other words, successful implementation of the Dugong MOU requires both core funding as well as project funding.
+Significantly, the Dugong MOU has been entirely funded since its establishment in 2009 by the Environment Agency-Abu Dhabi.362 At the last meeting of the Signatories, the Secretariat sought to diversify funding by seeking voluntary contributions of USD120,000 for program activities from the Signatories based on a modified version of the UN Scale of Assessments, a proposal that the Signatories adopted.363 content/uploads/2016/06/ACCOBAMS MOP6 Res6.2.pdf.